 Explore the Shamane platform (https://takh.geomatys.com/)

-While the goal is to have machine-learning algorithms trained that can help to predict how the horses will behave in response to environmental factors, perhaps the most time-consuming and valuable work we did to facilitate this project was to build the database, pulling in vast and disparate data sources, ensuring interoperability, and making them accessible to the user all in one environment.
+While the goal is to have machine-learning algorithms trained that can help to predict how the horses will behave in response to environmental factors, perhaps the most valuable work we have done so far to facilitate this project was to build the database, pulling in vast and disparate data sources, ensuring interoperability, and making them accessible to the user all in one environment.

 Thanks to specific functionalities added to its EXAMIND backbone in response to the needs of TAKH researchers, users can now follow individual animals through time, toggle their history and pedigree, explore their habitats in 4D, query related datasets, and launch analyses all from within the spatial data infrastructure environment of the Shamane.
 The tool thus allows not only for data analysis but also provides intelligence for making real-time population surveillance and management decisions.

 The teaser above illustrates how the user can follow the movement of genetically-distinct individual horses (represented by different colors, often grouping into herds) across a 3D view of the landscape.
 Using the slider at the bottom of the page, they can follow changes in animal positions and also changes in the habitat through time.
 This allows researchers to determine, for instance, what type of habitat barriers might influence movement.